-As of December 31, 2012 and 2011, the Company has net deferred tax assets of approximately of \$39.9 and \$40.5 million, respectively, primarily resulting from the future tax benefit of net operating loss carryforwards.
-The valuation allowance decreased by \$0.7 million and \$0 during the years 2012 and 2011, respectively.
-The amount of the valuation allowance for deferred tax assets associated with excess tax deduction from stock based compensation arrangement that is allocated to contributed capital if the future tax benefits are subsequently recognized is \$1.1 million at December 31, 2012.
+As of December 31, 2013 and 2012, the Company had net deferred tax assets before its valuation allowance of approximately of \$42.1 and \$39.9 million, respectively, primarily resulting from the future tax benefit of net operating loss carryforwards.
+The amount of the valuation allowance for deferred tax assets associated with excess tax deduction from stock-based compensation arrangement that is allocated to contributed capital if the future tax benefits are subsequently recognized is \$1.2 million at December 31, 2013.

-During the year ended December 31, 2012, the Company did not utilize its prior years' net operating loss carryforwards.
-As of December 31, 2012, eMagin has federal and state net operating loss carryforwards of approximately \$105.2 million and \$2.7 million, respectively.
-The federal research and development tax credit carryforwards are approximately \$1.6 million.
+During the year ended December 31, 2013, the Company did not utilize its prior years' net operating loss carryforwards.
+As of December 31, 2013, eMagin has federal and state net operating loss carryforwards of approximately \$109.7 million and \$2.4 million, respectively.
+The federal research and development tax credit carryforwards are approximately \$2 million.
 The federal net operating losses and tax credit carryforwards will expire as follows:

-Operating Losses Dev Ta earch and velopment x Credits
+Net Operating Losses

-(in m illions)
+(in millions)

-2019-2021 \$ 30.6 \$ 0.8
+2019-2021 \$ 18.9 \$ 0.8

-2022-2025 41.3
+2022-2025 40.2

-2026-2032 33.3 0.8
+2026-2034 50.6 1.2

-\$ 105.2 \$ 1.6
+\$ 109.7 \$ 2.0